 If you would like to host a KBase workshop at your organization, please contact us.

 Yes, we do.
 If you’ve never used KBase before, start with the “New to KBase?” page.
-The Narrative Interface guide and the Data Search guide will teach you about those key KBase interfaces.
-The App Tutorials show step-by-step analysis examples.
-We are also beginning to introduce Narrative tutorials–the first of these is about the Assemble and Annotate app.
+The Narrative Interface guide and the Data Upload/Download guide will teach you about those key KBase interfaces.
+The Narrative Tutorials, such as Assemble and Annotate, show step-by-step analysis examples.
 Not only can you read through an example of how to assemble and annotate data in KBase; you can make your own copy of the Narrative tutorial and run the steps yourself, even changing the parameters or uploading your own datasets to analyze.

 A printable four-page KBase brochure is available as a PDF.